Hearing Secret Harmonies

 Hearing Secret Harmonies is the final novel in Anthony Powell's twelve-volume series, A Dance to the Music of Time.
 It was published in 1975, twenty-four years after the first book, A Question of Upbringing, appeared in 1951.
+No other novel series is based on the formal pictorial principles as A Dance to the Music of Time.

+The book ends with a torrential passage from The Anatomy of Melancholy by Robert Burton.